 More than 60 years ago, Avis and Gerri, friends and fellow houseparents at an orphanage in Kentucky, accepted an offer from then-director Harold Seeley to “help out” for two weeks at Camp.
 The two weeks turned into a few more, then a summer, and 50 years later, their impact on Camp and its many generations of summer staff and staff families has been a special testimony and light to all who know and love them.
-For years, both ladies cooked in the Camp kitchen, with Gerri earning raves for delicious cinnamon rolls served at breakfast and Avis garnering accolades for chocolate chip cookies bigger than your fist.
-(Campers or staff members who managed to polish off a homemade Chipwich from the Strawberry Patch ice cream shop, crafted out of Avis’s cookies, garnered special boasting rights.)
+For years, both ladies cooked in the Camp kitchen, with Gerri earning raving reviews for her delicious cinnamon rolls served at breakfast.
+Avis, manwhile would garner accolades for her chocolate chip cookies that were known to be bigger than your fist.

-In addition, they spent summers supervising the maids serving in the Lodge and Bethany House, planted and maintained several lovely garden beds around the Camp property (Avis’s rose bushes near the Lodge are especially famous) and in the “off-season” painted, stenciled and sewed to decorate numerous Camp buildings.
+For years during the warmer months they would spend a great deal of time supervising the maids serving in the Lodge and Bethany House.
+They also planted and maintained several lovely garden beds around the Camp property (Avis’s rose bushes near the Lodge are especially famous) and in the “off-season” painted, stenciled and sewed to decorate numerous Camp buildings.

-A number of Avis’s paintings adorn the walls of guest rooms in the Lodge, Bethany House and cottages, and Gerri also kept the summer staff in clean uniforms from a central laundry room under the former Dining Hall.
+A number of Avis’s paintings adorn the walls of guest rooms in the Lodge, Bethany House and cottages while Gerri kept the summer staff in clean uniforms working from a central laundry room under the former Dining Hall.

-Avis and Gerri have served as shining lights, radiating the spirit of Christ.
-In 2006, their 50th year of service was marked with a special celebration and in 2011, the Avis and Gerri Fund was established to compensate the seasonal summer staff (teens and young adults) who serve the many summer campers attending programs and events during the busiest months of the year.
+Avis and Gerri have served as shining lights at LeTourneau, radiating the spirit of Christ to all that have crossed their path.
+In 2006, their 50th year of service was marked with a special celebration.
+Then again in 2011, the Avis and Gerri Fund was established to compensate the seasonal summer staff (teens and young adults) who serve the many summer campers attending programs and events during the busiest months of the year.
 The Camp family celebrated Avis’s 90th birthday in the spring of 2012 and celebrated Gerri’s 90th with a special alumni reunion event in the summer of 2015.
 On July 1st, 2016, our dear Avis went home to be with the Lord.
 In August of 2016, a special thank you recognition for Gerri was hosted to mark the 60th year of service given.

-His wife, Mary Ann also assisted with the Lodge renovation.
-Our downstairs floor of the Lodge, look so beautiful and very comfortable furnishings.
+Mary Ann also got started assisting Bob with the Lodge renovation in 2017.
+She has since spearheaded the housekeeping department keeping the accomodations updated and beautiful for our guests.
+The downstairs floor of our Lodge is always of the highest appearance with its’ beautiful and very comfortable furnishings.
 LeTourneau is grateful to have her insights and interior decorating talents!
-We look forward to Bob and Mary Ann bringing all their gifts and talents to our ministry!
+We look forward to Bob and Mary Ann bringing all their gifts and talents to our ministry.